moloewe-leuphana/moloewe-leuphana.github.io/docs/01-workflow.md

-import {Tech, Technical, MGMT, Management} from './Highlight';
+import {Highlight} from './Highlight';

 # MoLöwe Workflow

 Preparing a workshop with the MoLöwe requires certain steps presented and explained in the following workflow.

-We classify each step as either <MGMT>preparatory</MGMT> or <Tech>technical</Tech>.
+/* We classify each step as either preparatory or technical.
-Technical steps are broken down into one or more instructions listed in the sidebar to your left.
+Technical steps are broken down into one or more instructions listed in the sidebar to your left.*/

 :::info Before you start
 Before you jump into the steps, please familiarize yourself with the MoLöwe basics first by reading our <a href="https://moloewe-leuphana.github.io/faq">**FAQ**</a>